Sun Country Airlines | New York City

 New York City, NY

-Treat your taste buds to what Zagat calls the best street food in NYC: real Belgian waffles and toppings (dinges) from a canary-yellow truck.
+Treat your taste buds to real Belgian waffles and toppings (dinges) from a canary-yellow truck.
 While they offer sweet and savory options, don’t miss the Liege wafel topped with spekuloos (a traditional Belgian gingerbread-cinnamon spread) and strawberries.

-With more than 15,000 restaurants throughout New York City, visitors can be overwhelmed.
-And asking where to find the best slice of pizza and the number-one French or Italian restaurant can start a ruckus.
+With more than 20,000 restaurants throughout New York City, visitors can be overwhelmed.
+And asking where to find the best slice of pizza or the top French or Italian restaurant can start a ruckus.
 But with so many possibilities, there really are great choices everywhere for every taste.

 Certain enclaves, like Little Italy, Spanish Harlem and Chinatown, offer ethnic restaurants that reflect the neighborhood, but the restaurant scene has exploded beyond these traditional boundaries.
 Babbo Ristorante is now the place to go for Mario Batali’s famous beef cheek ravioli in Greenwich Village.
 Once the haven of artists, today the Village is home to trendy and affluent professionals.
-Leading SoHo tastebuds prefer Salt’s impressive seasonal menu, Keith McNally’s Francophile entrees at Balthazar and fried clams at Ed’s Lobster Bar.
+Leading SoHo tastebuds prefer Blue Ribbon Brasserie's eclectic, international menu, Keith McNally’s Francophile entrees at Balthazar and fried clams at Ed’s Lobster Bar.

 Midtown, home to Hell’s Kitchen, Koreatown, Times Square and Broadway, welcomes commerce and tourists equally.
 Karaoke bars, ethnic restaurants and clubs dominate the Koreatown neighborhood.
 Hell’s Kitchen, the eponymous restaurant for the neighborhood, is the place locals choose for its flavorful nouvelle Mexican cuisine.
 This neighborhood is considered by many to have the best selection of restaurants, so don’t let the name throw you.
 Around Broadway, plenty of places offer pre-show menus to get you to your seat on time.
 Restaurant Row alone has 30 options in one block.
-But head to Bobby Flay’s Times Square Bar Americain for Tex-Mex if you aren’t worried about the show.
-And Daniel Boulud’s DB Bistro Moderne is a Midtown West standard, too.
+But head to Bobby Flay’s Bar Americain in Times Square for Tex-Mex if you aren’t worried about the show.
+Daniel Boulud’s db Bistro Moderne is a Midtown West standard, too.

-The bulls and the bears may rule the financial district, but one of the oldest neighborhoods in the city is also the place to head for historic buildings, cobblestone streets and restaurants that cater to movers and shakers.
-There are stuffy bastions for the moneyed like Les Halles, the perfect Irish pub and nifty ethnic spots serving sushi, falafel and Thai options like Alfanoose and Haru Wall Street.
+The bulls and the bears may rule the Financial District, but one of the oldest neighborhoods in the city is also the place to head for historic buildings, cobblestone streets and restaurants that cater to movers and shakers.
+There are stuffy bastions for the moneyed like Brasserie Les Halles, perfect Irish pubs and nifty ethnic spots serving sushi, falafel and Thai options like Alfanoose and Haru Wall Street.

 At the end of the day, dining in New York City is an adventure.
 While the city may not claim a distinctive cuisine as its own, there’s no doubt that by embracing all food, it offers some of the best in the world.